advancedresearch/advancedresearch.github.io/blog/2017-08-25-homotopy-and-geometry.md

 line : (Point, Point) -> (Real -> Point)
 ```

-One can think of a line as a deformation of one point onto another.
+One can think of a line as a deformation of one point onto another point.

 ```
 line(a, b)(0) = a